revitron/installer/README.md

 2. Right-click [here](https://raw.githubusercontent.com/revitron/installer/master/install.bat) to download the installer.
    Make sure it keeps the `.bat` extension.
 3. Move the `install.bat` to the directory, where you want to install pyRevit
-4. Double-click the `install.bat` file to start the installation and wait until the **CMD** window closes.
+4. Double-click the `install.bat` file to start the installation and wait until it has finished.
 5. Start **Revit**